adar5h/PhotoApp/README.md

 rails generate devise:views:bootstrap_templates
 Also, in the application.css file under app/assets/stylesheets folder, right above the line that says *= require_tree add in the following line:

+The way the JavaScript is going to flow is once signup form is submitted, the JavaScript basically stops the regular handling of the submission, grabs the payment details, sends it to Stripe.
+Stripe, verifies this info and sends a token back.
+At that point, the JavaScript strips the credit card payment info and then submits the form to the server.